 Emotional and physical weight can be present in our lives in equal measure.
 When I quit my crash diet cycle and began embracing self-compassion, it enabled me to shift weight without conscious effort.

-As an eating psychology and behaviour change coach who utilises neurolinguistic programming, I can tell you that when you spend life thinking negative statements, you will also spend your life fighting against those thoughts, and 9 out of 10 times get the very thing you don’t want.
+As an eating psychology coach who utilises neurolinguistic programming, I can tell you that when you spend life thinking negative statements, you will also spend your time fighting against those thoughts and get the very thing you don’t want.

-Your mind cannot process negative statements.
 When you say to yourself “I can’t eat sugar,” your mind will only hear, “eat sugar.”
-While you think you are commanding yourself into not to doing something, you are essentially talking yourself into the very action.
+While you think you are commanding yourself into not to doing something, you are talking yourself into obsessing over the very action you are trying to avoid